Understanding the Interface

 10. Variable Panel

 Like the scene and component panels, the variable panel isn't visible by default.
 To access the variable panel, click on Variables.
-Find an overview of the variables used across scenes or in your active scene.
+It stores all the variables used in your active scene or across your prototype's scenes.

 Learn more about variables.